 These tightly packed dehydrated cubes of vegetables, meat stock fat and seasonings can last for ages if properly stored.
 As survival foods, they have many advantages because one could quickly turn them into a soup or broth.
 You could take them with you on the road and they add flavor to your other survival foods such as rice, beans or pasta.
 To make sure bouillon cubes last for decades, make sure you vacuum seal them.
 This will prevent moisture from reaching the package.

 It is important to mention that one should avoid using bouillon cubes for more extended periods of time.
 They can cause headaches and chest pains due to their high content of monosodium glutamate.
 So the smart way would be to diversify your diet as much as possible.

 Beans have many health benefits.
 They have a low price and you can grow them in your garden without much hassle.
 When it comes to survival foods, some preppers know about the benefits of beans.
 They are already stockpiling these legumes like there is no tomorrow.
 You might not feel comfortable about eating them for an extended period, but keep in mind that beans are an excellent source of amino acids.
 Like most stored foods, beans should be stored in the absence of oxygen and light.

 If you pack them correctly you shouldn’t worry about beans going bad.
 They have many health benefits and a while back; I wrote an article about why beans are an essential staple for every survival pantry.

 Related article: Back to basics: Beans for your survival pantry

-On every survival foods list we will find salt, although it is not actually a food.
+On every survival food list, we will find salt, although it is not actually food.
 This mineral will never spoil and it can be used both as a seasoning and food preservative.
-When storing certain items, one knows that stockpiling is not only about the main use of the item, but also about its alternative uses.
+When storing specific items, one knows that stockpiling is not only about the primary use of the item.
+It is also about its alternative uses.
 Here is where salt really stands out and besides enhancing the taste of your food, you can also use it to: